Evangeline (song)

-Evangeline is a song and the 12th EP by Scottish alternative rock band Cocteau Twins.
+Evangeline is a 1993 single by Scottish alternative rock band Cocteau Twins.
 It was recorded and mixed at September Sound in London, and released in September 1993 by record label Fontana.
-The song was a moderate hit in several countries and was very popular in Portugal.
+The song, written by group members Elizabeth Fraser, Robin Guthrie and Simon Raymonde, was a moderate hit in several countries and very popular in Portugal.
 It was included on the band's seventh studio album, Four-Calendar Café (1993).
+The accompanying music video for "Evangeline" was directed by German film director Nico Beyer.